inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 ![starting_point](/assets/images/tutorials/cookie_cutter_tiling/T-shirt-1.jpg)
 The eye in the red rectangle hides/shows the LPE.

-Later on you will need to flatten the effect, see the menu for that in a red rectangle.
+Later on you will need to flatten the effect, see the menu to the right of the eye.

 In another red rectangle is the ![symbole](/assets/images/tutorials/cookie_cutter_tiling/tiling_moulin.jpg) symbol that dictates the mirrors effect of the tiling.